muk-it/muk_base/muk_converter/doc/index.rst

 Make sure that unoconv can be executed from the console and the conversion is done correctly.

-To set an individual path for the LibroOffice installation, the config variable ``uno_path`` can be set accordingly in the Odoo config.
+To set an individual path for the LibreOffice installation, the config variable ``uno_path`` can be set accordingly in the Odoo config.

 Under Windows you should rename the ``unoconv`` file to ``unoconv.py`` and set